Agnostic/vr-remote-controls/README.md

     player: player,
     scene: scene,
     renderer: renderer,
-    // Replace this with your local ip
+    // Replace this with your local ip (port not necessary)
     serverIp: '192.x.x.x'
 });
 ```